 # cost of under or over covering [(np[d][s], cc[d][s]) in enumerate(costs(d, s)) for d in range(nDays) for s in range(nShifts)] )

 minimize( Sum(cn) + Sum(cf) + Sum(cc) ) \end{python}\end{boxpy}

-This model involves 7 arrays of variables and 6 types of constraints: \gb{Regular}, \gb{Slide}, \gb{Count}, \gb{Sum}, \gb{Intension} and \gb{Extension}.
-A series of 20 instances has been selected from \href{http://www.schedulingbenchmarks.org/}{http://www.schedulingbenchmarks.org}.
-For generating an \x3 instance (file), you can execute for example: \begin{command} python NurseRostering.py -data=01 -dataparser=NurseRostering_Parser.py \end{command} where '01' is a data file and 'NurseRostering\_Parser.py' is a parser (i.e., a Python file allowing us to load data that are not directly given in JSON format).
-Note that for saving data in JSON files, you can add the option '-dataexport'.
+This model involves 7 arrays of variables and 5 types of constraints: \gb{Regular}, \gb{Count}, \gb{Sum}, \gb{Intension} and \gb{Extension}.
+Note that a series of 20 instances has been selected from \href{http://www.schedulingbenchmarks.org/}{http://www.schedulingbenchmarks.org}.
+For generating an \x3 instance (file), you can execute for example: \begin{command} python NurseRostering.py -data=01 -parser=NurseRostering_Parser.py \end{command} where `01' is a data file and `NurseRostering\_Parser.py' is a parser (i.e., a Python file allowing us to load data that are not directly given in JSON format).
+Note that for saving data in JSON files, you can add the option `-export' (or `-dataexport').

 {\em Important:} The series of instances, used for the 2022 competition comes from the 2018 competition, and compiling instances from the \p3 model above may produce slighlty different files.